On the Density of Happy Numbers: Preliminaries

-\end{def1} \begin{rem} If $Y$ is the random variable induced by the interval $I$ then the type-$C$ density of $I$ equals $\mathbb{P}\big(H(Y) \text{ is type-C}\big)$. \end{rem} Usually the set $C$ will be assumed to be a cycle we are interested in.
-However in the case we wish to prove bounds on the lower densities, we instead find the upper density of the set of type-$C'$ integers, where $C'$ is taken as the union of all the possible cycles except for $C$.
+\end{def1} \begin{obs} If $Y$ is the random variable induced by an interval $I$, then \end{obs} Usually, we take $C$ to be one of the cycles arising from a $b$-happy function $H$.
+However, if we wish to upper bound the lower density of type-$C$ integers, then we study the density of type-$C'$ integers, where $C'$ is the union of all cycles except $C$.

-\subsection{The random variable $H(Y_m)$}
+\subsection{The Random Variable $H(Y_m)$}

-Consider the random variable $Y_m$ induced by the interval $[0,b^m-1]$, i.e. $Y_m$ is a random $m$-digit number.
+Consider the random variable $Y_m$ induced by the interval $[0,b^m-1]$, i.e., $Y_m$ is a random $m$-digit number.
 If $X_i$ is the random variable corresponding to the coefficient of $b^i$ in the base-$b$ expansion of $Y_m$, then

-In this paper we will be interested in the mean and variance of $H(Y_1)$ (i.e. the image of a random digit) which we refer to as the \textit{digit mean} ($\mu$) and \textit{digit variance} ($\sigma^2$) of $H$.
-The $H(X_i)$ in (\ref{eq:eq3}) are all i.i.d random variables, thus
+In this paper, we will be interested in the mean and variance of the $h(X_i)$ (i.e., the image of a random digit) which we refer to as the \textit{digit mean} ($\mu$) and \textit{digit variance} ($\sigma^2$) of $H$.
+The random variables $h(X_i)$ in (\ref{eq:eq3}) are all independent and identically distributed (i.i.d.), thus,

-(\ref{eq:eq3}) implies a number a facts about $H(Y_m)$. $H(Y_m)$ is equivalent to rolling $m$ times a $b$-sided die with faces $=0 ,1,H(2),\dots,H(b-1)$ and taking the sum.
-It approaches a normal distribution as $m$ gets large.
-Also the distribution of $H(Y_m)$ is concentrated near the mean which implies the following key insight: \begin{rem} The density of happy numbers amongst $m$ digit integers depends almost entirely on the distribution of happy numbers near $\mu m$. \end{rem}
+The random variable $H(Y_m)$ is equivalent to rolling $m$ times a $b$-sided die with faces $0 ,1,h(2),\dots,h(b-1)$ and taking the sum.
+Since it is a sum of $m$ i.i.d. random variables, it approaches a normal distribution as $m$ gets large.
+Also, the distribution of $H(Y_m)$ is concentrated near the mean.
+This observation leads to the following key insight which underlies the proofs in this work: {\bf For a sufficiently large integer $m$, the density of type-$C$ integers among $m$ digit integers is approximately determined by the set of type-$C$ integers near $\mu m$.}